Nothing stopping PM from signing stat dec – go ahead

 Daily double

-I’m referred to as “Dilly-Dally” day by day (Letters, April 4).
+I’m known as “Dilly-Dally” day by day (Letters, April 4).
 Owen Dally, Orange

 Spare a thought for the US Secretary of State.
-With the title A. Blinken, he has an terrible lot to dwell as much as.
+With the identify A. Blinken, he has an terrible lot to reside as much as.
 Meredith Williams, Northmead

 Women rule

-What a pleasure to observe the Australian girls’s cricket group play with such nice spirit, as did their opponents, and supply function fashions for aspiring sportswomen.
-Along with Ash Barty, they’ve demonstrated what sport actually must be all about.
+What a pleasure to observe the Australian girls’s cricket workforce play with such nice spirit, as did their opponents, and supply function fashions for aspiring sportswomen.
+Along with Ash Barty, they’ve demonstrated what sport actually needs to be all about.
 Congratulations, girls.
 Denis Suttling, Newport Beach

 The digital view